nazimboudeffa/medusa-q-and-a/README.md

 I have always thought that the animal was the inspiration for medusa naming, not the mythological figure

+No need to change it imo, it can have many diffrents geometrical interpretations

 ## What is the Medusa Tech Stack

 ```